 If they don’t know, offer guidance by asking them if they’d like a few ideas from you.
 If they agree to the solution you have found together and the problem is solved, praise them for their ‘good’ behaviour “Well done.
 You worked it out.
 That was sensible.”

 Learning Point: When you have a disagreement with someone, the best thing to do is to talk about it calmly and try to come up with a solution or compromise.
-You modelled the behavior you want to see in your children: how to stay calm and treat people with respect, even if they are getting on your nerves.
+You modeled the behavior you want to see in your children: how to stay calm and treat people with respect, even if they are getting on your nerves.